xianhuaxizi/EMDF-Net/README.md

 # EMDF-Net

 We proposed a new script event prediction model, called *EMDF-Net*.
-The paper has been under review by Information Processing and Management (IPM) journal.
+The paper has been submitted for possible publication.

 ## Prerequisites
 - linux